apache/thrift/lib/cpp/README.md

 The PRNG seed is key to the application security.
 This method should be overridden if it's not strong enough for you.

+#Qt Client Windows, Android
+libthriftQt.pro creates .dll and .lib for Windows but also .so and .a libraries for Android.
+To generate .lib or .a library uncomment CONFIG += staticlib inside the .pro file.
+The port is based on TQtcpSocket class.
+Currently it only supports TBinaryProtocol and TCompactProtocol.
+The TQtcpSocket is not tested for server or SSL usage.